tiler

 R'''(

-SELECT ST_CENTROID(geometry) as geom
+SELECT ST_CENTROID(geometry) AS geom

 FROM `bigquery-public-data.geo_openstreetmap.planet_features`